mungg/FABLES/README.md

 ## Disclaimer

-The narratives included in this dataset explore a range of themes, some of which may be sensitive, including mental health struggles such as depression, murder, and suicide.
+The fictional narratives included in this dataset explore a range of themes, some of which may be sensitive, including mental health struggles such as depression, murder, and suicide.

 ## Citation Information